-- The change in market value of investments during the year comprises all increases and decreases in the market value of investments held at any time during the year, including profits and losses realised on sales of investments during the year. - Quoted securities in active markets are usually valued at the current bid prices 31 March 2022, or at the valuation date nearest to the year end. - Unitised pooled investment vehicles have been valued at the latest available bid price or single price provided by the pooled investment manager.
+- The change in market value of investments during the year comprises all increases and decreases in the market value of investments held at any time during the year, including profits and losses realised on sales of investments during the year. - Quoted securities in active markets are usually valued at the current bid prices 31 March 2023, or at the valuation date nearest to the year end. - Unitised pooled investment vehicles have been valued at the latest available bid price or single price provided by the pooled investment manager.
 Shares in other pooled arrangements have been valued at the latest available net asset value (NAV) determined in accordance with fair value principles, provided by the pooled investment manager. - Bonds are stated at their clean prices.
-Accrued income is accounted for within "Investment income" and within "Investment income receivable" included as "Other investment balances". - Annuities purchased by the Trustee which fully provide the benefits for certain members are not included as assets of the Plan as they are deemed not material. - With profit AVC policies are reported at the policy value provided by the insurance company based on the cumulative reversionary bonuses declared and the current terminal bonus. - Exchange traded futures are valued as the sum of the daily mark-to-market, which is a calculated difference between the settlement prices at the reporting date and the inception date. - Over the counter (OTC) derivatives are valued using the following valuation techniques: - Swaps current value of future cash flows arising from the swap determined using discounted cash flow models and market data at the reporting date. - Forward foreign exchange (Forward FX) the gain or loss that would arise from closing out the contract at the reporting date by entering into an equal and opposite contract at that date. - Repurchase agreements are accounted for as follows: - Repurchase agreements (repo) the Plan continues to recognise and value the securities that are delivered out as collateral, and includes them in the financial statements.
+Accrued income is accounted for within "Investment income" and within "Investment income receivable" included as "Other investment balances". - Annuities purchased by the Trustee which fully provide the benefits for certain members are not included as assets of the Plan as they are deemed not material. - The Buy-in insurance policy has been valued by the Scheme Actuary at the present value of the related obligation, determined using the most recent Scheme Funding Valuation assumptions updated for market conditions at the reporting date. - With profit AVC policies are reported at the policy value provided by the insurance company based on the cumulative reversionary bonuses declared and the current terminal bonus. - Over the counter (OTC) derivatives are valued using the following valuation techniques: - Swaps current value of future cash flows arising from the swap determined using discounted cash flow models and market data at the reporting date. - Forward foreign exchange (Forward FX) the gain or loss that would arise from closing out the contract at the reporting date by entering into an equal and opposite contract at that date. - Repurchase agreements are accounted for as follows: - Repurchase agreements (repo) the Plan continues to recognise and value the securities that are delivered out as collateral, and includes them in the financial statements.
 The cash received is recognised as an asset and the obligation to pay it back is recognised as a payable amount. - Reverse repurchase agreements (reverse repo) the Plan does not recognise the securities received as collateral in its financial statements.
 The Plan does recognise the cash delivered to the counterparty as a receivable in the financial statements.